Consolidated PB4Y-2 Privateer: Privateers in aerial firefighting

 P4Y-2 Tanker 123 BuNo 66260 (N7620C), of Hawkins & Powers in service supporting the CDF, at Chester Air Attack Base in the late 1990s—crashed 18 July 2002.

 PB4Y-2 BuNo 66261 (marked as BuNo 66304) in the collection of the National Naval Aviation Museum at NAS Pensacola, Florida.

 A limited number of refitted PB4Ys and P4Ys continued in civilian service as airtankers, dropping fire retardant on forest fires throughout the western United States.
-On 18 July 2002, one such refitted P4Y, BuNo 66260 (seen in picture to right) operated by Hawkins and Powers Aviation of Greybull, Wyoming broke up in flight while fighting a wildfire near Rocky Mountain National Park.
+On 18 July 2002, one such refitted P4Y, BuNo 66260 operated by Hawkins and Powers Aviation of Greybull, Wyoming broke up in flight while flying over a wildfire near Rocky Mountain National Park.
 Both crew members were killed in the accident, and the Federal Aviation Administration temporarily grounded all large air tankers in the region.
 Despite the fact that the crash was the result of poor maintenance, and a much newer C-130 based aircraft also broke apart due to similar stresses, all remaining Privateers were retired.
 (See 2002 United States airtanker crashes.)